Support Services

 Police Records

-The Records Unit processes thousands of cases generated by police officers per year.
+The Records Unit processes thousands of cases generated by Police Officers per year.
 Many of these cases are submitted to the Office of the District Attorney for review and filing of criminal charges.
-Records Unit staff also greet community members at the counter and help them by processing day to day requests, such as the release of impounded vehicles, citation sign-offs, and assisting them with paperwork
+Records Unit staff also greet community members at the counter and help them by processing day to day requests, such as the release of impounded vehicles, citation sign-offs, and assisting them with other police department related paperwork.

 Property & Evidence

-The Property / Evidence Technician is responsible for tracking and processing the large volume of evidence collected by Police Officers.
-Any lost/found property is also stored in Property / Evidence.
+Our Property and Evidence Unit is responsible for tracking and processing the large volume of evidence collected by Police Officers.
+Any lost/found property is also stored in Property and Evidence.

 Police Cadets

 Police Service Cadets are students interested in a Law Enforcement career.
-Cadets generally work with Records.
-The Cadets are responsible for greeting and assisting citizens coming to the Police Department front counter, pre-booking those people cite/released in the field, filing, data entry, and have various general duties throughout the Police Department as needed.
+Cadets generally work in our Records Unit and are responsible for greeting and assisting community members coming to the Police Department for a variety of reasons.
+Including pre-booking services for those that have received a citation that requires they be processed for their court date at our police department, data entry, and other various support duties throughout the Police Department as needed.